11 Tips to Cope With an Facial Ingrown Hair Problem

 - Don’t use the razor at least for a day or two.
 If the infection has got into the cuts on your skin, the shaving will cause more harm then good.
 The skin will cure itself if you leave your hair in peace.
 Meanwhile, don’t forget to wash it with antiseptic soap.

 - If you can’t avoid shaving, then shave as usual, but just press the razor against your skin as easy as possible.
 Especially this recommendation will be of use for young men only starting shaving.

 Remove the ingrown hairs.
 Before shave apply a hot compress to the patch of the skin where the ingrown hair is.
 After the skin softens, take a sterilized pin or pincers and take the ingrown hair out.
-Then treat the place with antiseptic solution.
-Don’t pick into it and attempt to pull the ingrown hair with your fingers.
+Then treat the place with the antiseptic solution.
+Don’t pick it and attempt to pull the ingrown hair with your fingers.

 - Always carefully get ready for shaving.
 To traumatize your skin and hair as little as possible, they must be well prepared for shaving.
 Make your skin moist and soft.
 Use for that end warm faucet water, wet towels, or the shower.
 Never apply shaving foam or soap to dry skin.

 - Some men shouldn’t use electric shavers.
 Sometimes after using electric shavers hairs start growing in all directions – up and down, right and left.
 So if you want to shave along the hair’s growth such shavers won’t suit you.